hannasdev/team-health-dashboard/docs/Design Document.md

 - Unit tests for individual repository implementations (GitHubRepository, GoogleSheetsRepository)
 - Unit tests for the MetricsRepository, using mocks for the underlying repositories
-- Integration tests that verify the correct interaction between the MetricsService and the MetricsRepository
+- Integration tests that verify the correct interaction between the Services and the Repositories

-## Conclusion

-These improvements enhance our architecture's alignment with MVC principles and best practices for a TypeScript Node.js API service running in a Docker container.
-The result is a more maintainable, scalable, and robust application.

-The introduction of the Repository pattern enhances our architecture by providing a more standardized approach to data access.
-This change improves the separation of concerns, making our codebase more maintainable and adaptable to future changes in data sources or business requirements.